Mark Blocks

-Mark Blocks are an early type of public housing that preceded the designs of modern public housing blocks.
+Mark Blocks are an early type of public housing in Hong Kong that preceded the designs of modern public housing blocks.
 There are seven types of Mark blocks.
 It improved by each design, from Mark I as H-shaped to Mark VII as a slab block.
 Early blocks have small units.
 The height may vary by type.
 The conditions are poor.
-Early blocks have no bathroom and kitchen, making it unhabitable by modern standards.
+Early blocks have no bathroom and kitchen, making it uninhabitable by modern standards.
 Later designs incorporated a kitchen and a bathroom.

 Mark I

 Mark I blocks are the earliest resettlement blocks in Hong Kong.
 It is H-shaped and is usually 5-7 stories tall and has no elevators.
 Most are found in New Kowloon and the unit sizes are only 10-20 sq².
 Schools are usually held on the roofs of blocks.

 Modified Mark I

 Modified blocks are converted Mark I blocks in the 1970s.
 The unit area was improved.
 The units still neither has bathrooms and kitchens.
 In the 1980s, these units finally have bathrooms and kitchens.
 Some of the blocks have two wings.
 It has an interruption to separate the blocks (for example Blocks 15 to 18 and Blocks 25 to 40 in Shek Kip Mei Estate).
 One of them had to be demolished, like in the case of Block 22 in Chai Wan Estate.
 The blocks undergo major renaming schemes, like in the case of Block 41 of Shek Kip Mei Estate, which became Mei Ho House.

 Due to Kai Tak Airport being closed, the demand for land greatly increased.
 Due to Mark blocks being 'land wasters', the blocks are demolished between 1991-2008 and new blocks are built in its place.
 Block 41 is the only block standing of its kind.